Cohen-Macaulayness of absolute integral closures: The geometric result

 \section{The geometric result}

-This section is the technical heart of the paper: we prove that absolute integral closures of essentially finitely presented normal local domains $R$ over $p$-adic DVRs are Cohen-Macaulay (Theorem~\ref{AICCMMain}).
-We begin in \S \ref{MellowPn} by formulating two stronger versions of this statement that are equivalent to each other and are more amenable to inductive arguments than the mere Cohen-Macaulayness of $R^+$.
+This section is the technical heart of the paper: we prove that absolute integral closures of essentially finitely presented normal local domains $R$ over $p$-adic DVRs are Cohen--Macaulay (Theorem~\ref{AICCMMain}).
+We begin in \S \ref{MellowPn} by formulating two stronger versions of this statement that are equivalent to each other and are more amenable to inductive arguments than the mere Cohen--Macaulayness of $R^+$.
 This stronger statement is then proven in \S \ref{ss:ProvePn}; as this proof relies on a few different inputs (the Riemann-Hilbert functor, alterations, and log prismatic cohomology), we first give a rough summary of the structure of the argument in \S \ref{ss:OutlineProof}.